vinicunca/akar/docs/content/docs/1.akar/3.components/navigation-menu.md

 ---
 category: element
-description: A collection of links for navigating websites.
+description: A list of links that can be displayed horizontally or vertically.
 links:
   - label: Pohon
     to: /docs/pohon/components/navigation-menu